CynthiaVN2016/Interactive-Devices/README.md

 ## Development

 I love drawing and art, and I ended up gravitating towards a visual piece--more specifically, a piece where the user has a lot of control.
 Since the project involved working heavily with hardware, wiring, etc.--all of which I had no experience with--I decided to use Processing, a software I used in my previous project to ease the load of learning new software while allowing me to have visual component to the project.
 With that in mind, I decided to make an etch a sketch.
-It utilizes Processing that runs on the Raspberry Pi 3B+ while taking in signal from a button, swtich, and joystick through the ESP32 to create art.
+It utilizes Processing that runs on the Raspberry Pi 3B+ while taking in signal from a button, switch, and joystick through the ESP32 to create art.

 <a name="code"/>